munificent/craftinginterpreters/book/strings.md

 </aside>

-We need a way to support values who size varies, sometimes greatly.
+We need a way to support values whose size varies, sometimes greatly.
 This is exactly what dynamic allocation on the heap is designed for.
 We can allocate as many bytes as we need.
 We get back a pointer that we'll use to keep track of the value as it flows through the VM.